 There is a potential for the implementation of the proposed project to introduce new sources of light and glare into the project area.
 Contributors to light and glare impacts would include construction lighting and street lighting that would create ongoing light impacts to the area.
 Nighttime construction activities are not anticipated to be required as part of on-site roadway construction.
 Operational light sources from street lighting may be required to provide for safe travel.
+However, to minimize light and glare impacts, the City has adopted ordinances that establish lighting standards for all new and existing development.
+These ordinances are existing standards.
 All street lighting would have to comply with the City of Manteca lighting standards.
 Section 17.50.060 of the Manteca Municipal Code identifies general lighting standards for light shielding, illumination levels, and nuisance prevention.
-Therefore, implementation of the proposed project would have a less than significant impact relative to this topic.